 The reasons can be attributed to:

 - Using sunscreen hoping to increase collagen levels.
-The biggest sellers of the cosmetic industries along with sunscreens is for the brightening of the skin, fairness creams.
-All these products for the Indian or darker skin which as it is does not generate Vitamin D easily due to excess melanin, which prevents the natural absorption of sunshine to boost Vitamin D
+The biggest sellers of the cosmetic industries along with sunscreens are for the brightening of the skin, fairness creams.
+The Indian or darker skin does not generate Vitamin D easily due to excess melanin.
+Applying sunscreen further prevents the natural absorption of sunshine to boost Vitamin D

 - The increasing levels of pollution which prevent enough and clear UVB rays from penetrating into our skin.

 - Avoiding the sun completely, either due to lifestyle or scare of the Big C – sometimes generated by the cosmetic giants.

 - Relying on fortified foods to provide Vitamin D

 What we need to understand essentially before we start clamoring for solutions is:

 - Don’t avoid the sun, just the harsh sun between 10 am to 4 pm.